 But by now the tug of war is in full rage and it doesn’t matter who started it.
 The nagging banter demeans the horse and the human.
 Someone has to show some positive leadership.

 So let it be you- just stop pulling, pushing, moving your feet, manhandling.
 Just stop, let the lead slack and exhale.
 Let him hold his own self up and you do the same.
 If you must do something more, hum John Lennon’s Imagine.
 When your horse has nothing to resist, he will settle.

 Release.
 Sigh.
-Release is saying thank you and I trust you.
+A release is saying thank you and I trust you.
 So don’t guard the rope, give a genuine release that doesn’t hold a grudge or expectation of failure.

 Sure, you will probably have to ask again, and when you get that answer, give another thank you/release.
 At first, it’s about getting a response, not how long it lasts.
 Patience!
 If your horse gets a reward for positive behavior, he will continue giving it, eventually for longer periods.
 He won’t be perfect to start, but the shift from fighting to cooperating has started and your shared conversation has been elevated.
 He will choose trying over fighting, just because it’s a better result for him.

-When you do make a correction, be really clear.
+When you must make a correction for safety reasons, be really clear.
 Say what you mean and mean what you say.
-Horses don’t understand sarcasm or irony or passive aggressive whining.
+Horses don’t understand sarcasm or irony or passive-aggressive whining.